 A/N: Warning in this chapter for bad poetry (no, really, I’m no poet and I tried so hard to poke fun at the lofty poetry of old epic fantasy.
 I’m not sure it really worked).

-Back in Orean, when she could get away with it or thought she wouldn’t be missed, Maebhe spent her time exploring the forests and valleys in the mountains around Orean.
+In Orean, when she could get away with it or thought she wouldn’t be missed, Maebhe spent her time exploring the forests and valleys in the mountains around Orean.
 She was a hunter — only a hobbyist, but a talented hobbyist— and she felt most herself when she was running, climbing, swimming, training.
-But even with everything she put her body through, she couldn’t remember the last time she’d woken feeling so sore.
+But even with everything she put her body through on a regular basis, she couldn’t remember the last time she’d woken feeling so sore.

 Maybe it was the walking they did yesterday, or the dancing that followed.
 Maybe it was because she’d jumped off a building into uneasy waters.
 All she knew was she ached all over.
-That was a pressing concern, but she had two other problems.
+That was one pressing concern, but she had two others.
 One, she couldn’t actually remember the night before.
 Two, she didn’t know where she was.

 She was lying on the ground, enveloped in a warm quilt.
 Waiting and listening, she tried to rely on the sounds around her for clues.
 Something had woken her, and it would make itself known soon enough.
 Birds sang outside.
 Nearby, Kieran snored.
 Neither of those were it.
 Beyond a closed door, she heard the shuffle of quiet feet and the rustle of feathers.

 She rolled onto her back and opened her eyes.
 The ceiling above her was high, higher than she could reach even if she jumped.
 Higher than she could reach if she stood on Kieran’s shoulders and then jumped, and that gave her a clue: Home.
 Oanai.
 This was one of the massive houses they’d passed on their way in.